corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 * Your database setup is for testing/development purposes and your node connects with *administrative permissions* (in essence, it can modify database schema).
 * You are upgrading a production system, your policy allows a node to auto-update its database, and your node connects with *administrative permissions*.

-If you met the above criteria, then skip steps 3.1 to 3.4 and go directly to [Step 4](#step-4-replace-cordajar-with-the-new-version).
+If you meet the above criteria, then skip steps 3.1 to 3.4 and go directly to [Step 4](#step-4-replace-cordajar-with-the-new-version).
 You'll perform the automatic update in [Step 6](#step-6-start-the-node).

 If you can't perform an automatic update, then you must perform a manual update by following steps 3.1 to 3.4 below.
 You can then move on to [Step 4](#step-4-replace-cordajar-with-the-new-version).